Avaiga/taipy-getting-started-gui/step_06/ReadMe.md

     Value 1012
 ```

-Here, we change the input data node of the pipeline so Taipy will re run the correct tasks to make sure that everything is up-to-date.
+Here, we change the input Data Node of the pipeline so Taipy will re run the correct tasks to make sure that everything is up-to-date.

 ```python